Ultimate Salinas Real Estate Investing Guide for 2026

 Local Attractions

-Short-term renters are often tourists who come to a location to attend a recurrent major event or visit unique locations.
-When an area has places that annually hold sought-after events, such as sports stadiums, universities or colleges, entertainment halls, and adventure parks, it can invite people from outside the area on a recurring basis.
-At specific seasons, regions with outside activities in mountainous areas, coastal locations, or near rivers and lakes will bring in large numbers of tourists who need short-term residence.
+Short-term rental apartments are preferred in regions where tourists are drawn by activities and entertainment venues.
+If a location has places that regularly produce must-see events, like sports coliseums, universities or colleges, entertainment venues, and amusement parks, it can invite people from outside the area on a regular basis.
+At specific periods, areas with outside activities in the mountains, seaside locations, or along rivers and lakes will attract a throng of people who need short-term residence.

 Fix and Flip